-How to Check/Scan PDF for Malware?
-How Do You Know?
+How to Check/Scan PDF for Malware?[SOLUTION]

 It is always a risky business to download or open a file from the internet.
 The PDF (Portable Document Format) files are not an exception to this.
 Most users don’t think twice before downloading and opening PDF files.
 They think that PDF files are harmless.
-But unfortunately, they can contain malware or virus, which can cause various damage to a device and its user.
-In this topic, we will discuss PDF malware and its scanning, removing, and protecting processes.
-So, let’s start;

 How Can I Scan a PDF for Malware or Virus?

-As said before, both online and local security tools can help you to scan any suspicious PDF files.
+For your information, both online and local security tools can help you to scan any suspicious PDF files.
 Here is how to scan a suspicious PDF.

-To scan a suspicious PDF through the online security tool Virus Total, you need to follow these below-described instructions;
+To scan a suspicious PDF through the online security tool Virus Total, you need to follow these below-described instructions –

-Open your internet browser and navigate to the https://virustotal.com, and upload your suspicious PDF for scanning it.
-Remember, Virus Total is completely free to use.
-To scan a suspicious PDF downloading URL, navigate to the URL tab and insert the URL link to start scanning,
+Step 1: Open your internet browser and navigate to https://virustotal.com, and upload your suspicious PDF for scanning it.
+The interesting part is Virus Total is completely free to use.

-For scanning the suspicious PDF through a local security tool, you need to follow these below-described instructions;
+For scanning the suspicious PDF through a local security tool, you need to follow these below-described instructions –

-Locate and left-click on the suspicious PDF file and select Scan from the context menu to scan the PDF through the firewall.
 You need to run a complete scan, which includes all the files and folders of the device.
-It will completely detect and remove any types of malicious codes of the device or system.
+It will completely detect and remove any types of malicious codes from the device or system.

 How to Check if a PDF Is Safe to Open?

-As mentioned before, you can scan a PDF through online and local security tools.
 After completing the scanning, you will automatically know whether it is safe to open or not.
 If you find any embedded malicious files, you need to dislodge or remove them.
 Dislodging the malicious script from the PDF can make the PDF safe to open in some cases.
 Though, it is better to remove the malicious PDF files from the device and never try to open them.

 How Can I Protect My Device from PDF Malware or Virus?